Do Mortgage Brokers Charge A Fee?

 What Type Of Fees Do Mortgage Brokers Charge?

-There are a number of ways mortgage brokers get paid.
+There are a number of ways mortgage brokers get paid, here are some ways mortgage brokers get paid:

 This is how we work at Burnett Mortgages.
 It is a flat rate.
 You are charged one fee for all our work.
 You know in advance how much you will pay and that is it.